hyprwm/hyprland-wiki/content/nix/configuring-hyprland-with-hjem.md

 ## Writing your hyprland.lua directly inside your Nix config

-Here follows an example of how to write your hyprland.lua contents directly inside your Nix config using Hjem, which will allow you using Nix string interpolation.
+Here follows an example of how to write your `hyprland.lua` contents directly inside your Nix config using Hjem, which will allow you to use Nix string interpolation.

 ```lua {filename="hyprland.nix"}
 {